 The best things to do in Hawaii with kids

 Because we spent our week in Waikiki, we have only covered the best things to do on Oʻahu, the main island, but if you wanted to go to Maui or any of the other islands, there are even more things to do!
+And if you are looking for road trips or scenic drives in O’ahu, then you must check out that post too!

 The most obvious and free thing for families to do in Hawaii is to chill out at the beach.
 There are no private beaches in Hawaii, which means you can chill out at any beach that you like.
 The beaches are clean and the water is delightfully warm, often late into the evening.